Azure/Azure-Verified-Modules/docs/content/specs-defs/includes/terraform/shared/non-functional/TFNFR34.md

 #### ID: TFNFR34 - Category: Code Style - Using Feature Toggles

+A toggle variable **MUST** be used to allow users to avoid the creation of a new `resource` block by default if it is added in a minor or patch version.

-E.g., our previous release was `v1.2.1`, now we'd like to submit a pull request which contains such new `resource`:
+E.g., our previous release was `v1.2.1` and next release would be `v1.3.0`, now we'd like to submit a pull request which contains such new `resource`:

 ```terraform
 resource "azurerm_route_table" "this" {